schemers/homebridge-hunterdouglas-platinum/README.md

 # homebridge-hunterdouglas-platinum

-**Note**: I no longer have a platinum bridge so I am no longer maintaining this plugin.
-6/11/21

 [![NPM version](https://img.shields.io/npm/v/homebridge-hunterdouglas-platinum)](https://npmjs.org/package/homebridge-hunterdouglas-platinum)
 ![License](https://img.shields.io/npm/l/homebridge-hunterdouglas-platinum)
 [![Downloads](https://img.shields.io/npm/dm/homebridge-hunterdouglas-platinum.svg)](https://npmjs.org/package/homebridge-hunterdouglas-platinum)

+## Note

+I no longer have a platinum bridge, so I not maintaing/updating this plugin as of 6/11/21.
+If someone wants to fork and maintain I can update this REAMDE to point to a new repository.

 ## Hunter Douglas Platinum plug-in for [Homebridge](https://github.com/nfarina/homebridge)